 If you child is feeling down about their university prospects because of a lower-than-expected ATAR, encourage them to get firsthand advice about university life.

-Get in touch with our Student Services team to chat through the options available to your Year 12 student.
+It’s not too late for your teen to explore their options into university, get in touch with our Student Services team to chat through the options available to your Year 12 student.